2026 Allulose Review: What It Is and How To Use It Right

 Pros of Allulose

-Tooth-friendly as it cannot be fermented by bacteria that cause cavities.
-Depending on how you use it, it may help boost your body's natural GLP-1, a hormone that helps reduce blood sugar, promote fullness, and suppress appetiite (reduce hunger) and cravings.
+✅ Tooth-friendly as it cannot be fermented by bacteria that cause cavities. ✅ Depending on how you use it, it may help reduce post-meal blood sugar spikes.

 Cons of Pure Allulose

-It melts and brown differently than table sugar: Browning may happen too fast and give you a too dark result, burned taste Allulose may result in very soft baked goods, fragile cookies, and they can also brown a lot more and even taste a little burnt.
+👎 It melts and browns differently than table sugar: Browning may happen too fast and give you a too dark result, and even taste a little burnt.
+Allulose may result in very soft baked goods and fragile cookies.

 I’d love to hear your experience.
 Email me at info@whatsugar.com and let me know: